 - Coordinates with ABA entities to appoint law student liaisons to appropriate entities.

-- Recognizes outstanding service by an officer, board member, or other Division appointment.
+- Recognizes outstanding service by a Council member or other Division appointment.

 - Follow and understand the current Law Student Division Bylaws.

 This position is expected to attend the following.
 Most travel-related expenses are reimbursed by the Division, subject to Division guidelines.

 - ABA Annual Meeting in August (as officer-elect)

 - ABA Midyear Meeting in February (Passport Required)

 - ABA Day in April

 - Spring YLD Meeting in May

 - ABA Annual Meeting in August (as officer)